Library: Policy

 (C) finalize the adoption, permanent guardianship, or other permanent placement.

-(A) The recommendation for the permanency plan and recommendation for the judicial finding must be consistent.
+(A) The recommendation for the permanency plan and recommendation for the judicial finding is consistent.

 (i) When OKDHS recommends the court modify the permanency plan, the recommended modification and a concise explanation supporting the reason for the modification is provided in the Recommendations section of Form 04KI009E, Court Report, and Form 04KI014E, as applicable.